AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 Public education in Delta uses a hierarchical version of social taxonomy, justifying the actions of the state and society.
 This system spread through oral storytelling and those who fled, surviving even after the repeal of similar systems in other regions.
 The Chain of Delta created Social Taxonomy as a means to influence future generations and maintain control over societal information, especially during the Cel Blindbirth Line.

 ## Notable Locations and Outposts
-### S'thresh, Indhost
+### Sutresh, Indhost
 [[Indhost]] is the largest cliff face of the [[Summons Mountain Range]] and a significant landmark within the northern territories claimed by the Chain of Delta.
-Beneath Indhost lies [[S'thresh]], a vast network of weeping caverns that serve as the hidden front of the Chain’s war against the vastless hordes of [[Decara]].
+Beneath Indhost lies [[Sutresh]], a vast network of weeping caverns that serve as the hidden front of the Chain’s war against the vastless hordes of [[Decara]].
 This conflict, kept entirely under wraps, is known only to the highest echelons of the regime and will later be remembered as the [[Second Endemic War]].
 The Chain of Delta expends enormous resources and exploits its population to fulfill the military quotas necessary to resist the Decaran onslaught, all while maintaining secrecy from the wider world.
-S'thresh is riddled with battle stations and therium extraction facilities, built to fuel the regime’s war effort and resource acquisition.
+Sutresh is riddled with battle stations and therium extraction facilities, built to fuel the regime’s war effort and resource acquisition.
 The caverns themselves are a symbol of the regime’s reach, the ongoing conflict, and the sacrifices demanded of its people to maintain power and resist the Decara’s attempts to reclaim the mother plane, [[Toma]], through [[Endem]].

 #### War with Decara: The Second Endemic War
-The war beneath Indhost, waged in the caverns of S'thresh, is a clandestine struggle that the Chain of Delta keeps hidden from its citizens and the outside world.
+The war beneath Indhost, waged in the caverns of Sutresh, is a clandestine struggle that the Chain of Delta keeps hidden from its citizens and the outside world.
 Known in future histories as the [[Second Endemic War]], this conflict is marked by relentless battles against Decaran forces seeking to catalyze the revitalization of their kind by breaching into [[Endem]].

 Unlike most wars, the Second Endemic War directly benefits the administrative drive to increase capita and resources for the regime.
 The people, unaware of the war’s existence, are nonetheless motivated by Fuscia Lustin’s cult of personality and the regime’s propaganda, which channels their labor and loyalty toward unseen military quotas.
 The war is not a unifying cause for the population, but rather a hidden engine for exploitation and resource extraction.